 Scientific technology can also be expressed in sign language, including different types of computers (PC, laptops, etc.).
 In the same way, the fields of medicine and biology have a very complete and very technical vocabulary.

 * From the website of the project Spread the Sign, we retrieved the available signs for: English-UK, English-India, Bulgarian, Croatian, Chinese, Czech, Estonian, Finnish, German-Austria, German-Germany, Greek, Icelandic, Latvian, Lithuanian, Polish, Portuguese-Portugal, Portuguese-Brazil, Russian-Russia, Russian-Belarus, Romanian, Swedish, Turkish and Ukrainian.

 The International Astronomical Union (IAU) is an international astronomical organisation that brings together more than 10 000 professional astronomers from almost 100 countries.
 Its mission is to promote and safeguard the science of astronomy in all its aspects through international cooperation.
 The IAU also serves as the internationally recognised authority for assigning designations to celestial bodies and the surface features on them.
 Founded in 1919, the IAU is the world's largest professional body for astronomers.

 The IAU Working Group for Astronomy, Equity and Inclusion (IAU Division C, commission C1 WG3) seeks to build new strategies, tools and resources in Astronomy that will facilitate the access to Astronomical resources and careers for people with special intellectual or physical needs, or to those who might be excluded for the particular race or gender.

-*News Release by International Astronomical Union: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (International Astronomical Union).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.